Salvo000/seemycity/README.md

 # seemycity
-A database projects based on a idea of visit a city
+A database project based on a idea of https://www.visitacity.com/ AMP package was used
+A work of me and @Massimo Righi